 The project has mostly been on schedule.
 Some time constraints have impacted the planned schedule such as jobs or college projects for other courses.

-On the image below, which represents the planned scheduled up to the progress report delivery, are highlighted the activities which have not been finished.
+On Figure 11, which represents the planned scheduled up to the progress report delivery, are highlighted the activities which have not been finished.
 Only one activity was not finished, the Node execution environment is currently being developed.
+On Table 1 is the necessary information to understand the scheduled plan on Figure 11 and Figure 12.

+Table 2 – Assignment Types